base/base/docs/specs/governance/alligator.md

 ### Getters

 The output for these functions is conditional on whether the user address has been migrated or not.
-Concretely, the contract MUST use its own state if the address has been migrated, or else it MUST use the state of the governance token.
+Concretely, the `Alligator` MUST use its own state if the address has been migrated, or else it MUST use the state of the token contract.

 #### `getSubdelegations`